 In the evening we all met on New Life for ouzo.
 Turgut has a new toy: an inflatable floating platform with a canopy.
 He now deployed it and we all stepped into it and while floating enjoyed our drinks and the mezedes (tasty snacks) that Arzu had prepared.
 After this floating “happy hour” I went back to Thetis for a hot shower.

 When we were all ready I went with the dinghy to New Life and picked up Arzu and Turgut and took them to Pandelis.
 Turgut despite his wounds managed rather well to lower himself to the dinghy and then to get off at the pier.
 Orhan and Tania followed us rowing their dinghy.
 Toola had set for us a round table in a corner.
 So, the feast begun.
-Appetizers: fava, Simi style tiny strips, octopus balls, and Katina’s great salad.
+Appetizers: fava, Simi style tiny shrimps, octopus balls, and Katina’s great salad.
 Then came our main course, a large συναγρίδα (sinagrida - common dentex) perfectly grilled and a salad of greens with a balsamic dressing.
 All this with a few bottles of Thema dry white wine.
 There was so much fish that we could not finish all of it.
 A package was prepared and Arzu took it back to New Life.

 It was a very eventful day, and after I returned to Thetis I went straight to sleep.